My recipes → Your inbox. Sign up today!

 Bonus Tips

-• Ripe bananas.
+1. Ripe bananas.
 You want to start with very RIPE bananas.
 The browner, the better!
-As bananas ripen and the peel turns brown, the banana gets sweeter.
+As bananas ripen and the peel turns brown, they become sweeter, which is precisely what you want: super-sweet bananas.

-• Freezing bananas.
-I like to cut my bananas into thirds, freeze them on a tray lined with parchment paper, and then, once frozen transfer them to a freezer-safe bag.
+2. Freezing bananas.
+I like to cut my bananas into thirds, freeze them on a tray lined with parchment paper, and then, once frozen, transfer them to a freezer-safe bag.
 If you try to pop them in the bag before they freeze, they will end up all sticking together.
+I made a video about this here.

-• Food processor.
-You can make your homemade banana ice cream in a high-powered blender, but I prefer working with a food processor because I find it easier to scoop the ice cream out once it’s blended.
+4. Food processor.
+You can make your homemade banana ice cream in a high-powered blender, but when testing this recipe, I preferred working with a food processor because I find it easier to scoop the ice cream out once it’s blended.

 ice cream topped with chocolate chips in a bowl